Eve-ning/vsrgtools/README.md

 Despite *mini-jacks* being arguably easy to execute, we will **assume** that its justified.

 ## Motion Bias
-The biggest issue here would be graces, small diffs are essentially just graced chords, so we shouldn't weight that too highly.
+The biggest issue here would be graces, small `diffs` are essentially just graced chords, so we shouldn't weight that too highly.

+In other words, we'd have a weighting system that supresses `diffs` that are too low.

 # Expected Code Workflow